 Big trees, cushions of bright green moss, the solitude and a fantastic view at the end – the Tunnel Bluffs trail is grossly underrated, my dear friends.
 Why is this hike not even listed in the bible of local hiking, the “103 Hikes” guidebook?
 For that or whatever the reason, you will not be running into other people on this trail and you can have all the wonderful lookout points to yourself.
 You’re welcome.
-So lets’ just dive in: there is a number of good route descriptions to follow, namely checkout the Clubtread’s trail write up.
-However, and read this carefully, I found some of the instructions confusing so here are my own notes and ad addendums:
+So lets’ just dive in: there is a number of good route descriptions to follow, however, and read this carefully, I found some of the instructions confusing so here are my own notes and ad addendums:

 Finding the parking lot, which is on the west side of the highway 99 and therefore not easily accessible if driving from Vancouver, is a little tricky.
 Drive past the village of Lion’s Bay (heading towards Squamish), note the creeks that the highways is crossing.
 One of the first ones after Lion’s Bay is “M” creek.
 Shortly after the “M” creek look across the highway – you’ll see a rest area with a small gazebo with a roof in the shape of a Haida hat.
 This is where you want to park.
 However, you cannot just swerve and turn around right here because of the highway divider.
 Continue driving further north, crossing Loggers Creek and Deeks Creek.
 A safe and legal U-turn route is past Deeks Creek.
 Turn here and drive back to the rest area with the Haida hat.